-First, VOIs were drawn in 3D Slicer (23) for both the cortical compartment and the medullary compartment on the basis of the isotropic-resolution CT (→localization) in combination with the filling volumes (\rightarrow size).
-Next, the SPECT reconstructions (voxel sizes of 4.8 and 2.0 mm for Flash3D and xSPECT, respectively) were interpolated to match the isotropic CT resolution of 1 mm (3D Slicer: bspline interpolation).
-Finally, partial-volume correction was performed using PETPVC (18) with iterative Yang correction (inputs: 1-mm SPECT interpolation, cortical VOI, medullary VOI, predetermined resolutions).
-This method was first presented by Erlandsson et al. (10) and is an updated version of the region-based voxelwise correction for PET (24).
-In short, it convolves the VOIs with the system's pointspread function and uses the ratio before and after convolution to estimate partial-volume correction factors.
-Therefore, it corrects for spill-in and spill-out from one segmented VOI to another but not from one voxel to another.
+First, VOIs were drawn in 3D Slicer (23) for both the cortex (VOIcortex) as well as the medulla compartment (VOImedulla) based on the isotropic-resolution CT ( $\rightarrow$ localization) in combination with the filling volumes ( $\rightarrow$ size).
+Next, the SPECT reconstructions (voxel sizes, 4.8/2.0 mm [Flash3D/xSPECT]) were interpolated to match the isotropic CT resolution of 1 mm (3D Slicer: bspline interpolation).
+Finally, partial-volume correction was performed using PETPVC (18) with iterative Yang (inputs: 1-mm SPECT interpolation, VOIcortex, VOImedulla, predetermined resolutions).
+This method was first presented in (10) and is an updated version of the region-based voxel-wise correction for PET (24).
+In short, it convolves the VOIs with the system's point spread function and uses the ratio before and after convolution to estimate partial-volume correction factors.
+Therefore, it corrects for spill-in and spill-out from one segmented VOI to another, but not from one voxel to another.

-The necessary estimates of resolution for all sets of reconstruction parameters (Table 1) had previously been obtained in a matched-filter analysis of a hot-sphere-cold-background acquisition (6 177Lu-filled spheres in the water-filled National Electrical Manufacturers Association [NEMA] NU2-2012 body phantom) reconstructed with the same parameters as the SPECT image to be partial-volume-corrected.
-Both the image acquisition and the evaluation were previously described in detail (22).
+The necessary resolution estimates for all reconstruction parameter sets (Table 1) had previously been obtained in a matched-filter analysis of a hot-sphere-cold-background acquisition (six Lu-filled spheres in the water-filled NEMA-NU2-2012 body phantom) reconstructed with the same reconstruction parameters as the SPECT image to be PVC-corrected.
+Both the image acquisition and the evaluation are described in detail in (22).